New vocabulary of P-AdW Adunaic and P-AdW Westron nouns related to the topic of culture and society.

 - sivârhalad, kadarhalad, lômihalad - pron. sivaarhalad, kadarhalad, loomihalad (-oo- in "door") - "city guard", "night watchman" - sivâra, "peace" (P-AdW), kadar, "city" (Ad.), lômi, "night" (Ad.), halad, "guard" (EdL) - Literally "peace-guard(ian)", "city-guard" and "night-guard".

-- zôri, zôrî - pron. zoori, zooree (-oo- in "door") - "nurse", "nurses" - zôrî, "nurse", "wetnurse" (Ad.) - Canon Adunaic term.
+- zôri, zôrî - pron. zoori (-oo- as in "door"), zooree - "nurse", "nurses" - zôrî, "nurse", "wetnurse" (Ad.) - Canon Adunaic term.
 The plural is newly-introduced.

 Terminology related to artisan occupations and other manual occupations can be found in the article on the economy, crafts and trade.